CoderJoe82/unrpg/README.md

 Hello!
 This is just my personal side project.
 I'm doing it to help me learn python, and also consider game design concepts that I like and how to implement them over time.
 It will be a long, bigger project than I've ever worked on when it's done.
 I'm hoping it ends up a great learning experience as well as just have some fun.

+V-0.0.6
+---
+-Minor edit.
+Got through character creation menu so your class and race is picked properly.

 V-0.0.5
 ---
 -Working on character creation some more.